What is The Primary Care Child Psychology Service?

 It may not be necessary for your child to attend the service.
 Often we work in collaboration with parents on how to best support their child.

-- We provide workshops throughout the year on different themes of interest for parent such as Fussy Eating, Emotions and Mindfulness.
+We occasionally deliver workshops throughout the year on different themes of interest for parents such as:

-We offer regular parent groups where parents can develop and expand on skills to support their children and meet other parents with similar needs.
+We offer parent groups where parents can develop skills to support their children’s emotional and psychological needs.

-We offer groups for children to improve their awareness of their emotions and develop skills to help with them when they are feeling over-whelmed.
+We offer groups for children to improve their awareness of their feelings and emotions and help them to develop skills to cope with them when they are overwhelming.

 Accessing our service